-Home pregnancy tests are actually quite simple.
-When you become pregnant, you produce a hormone called human Chorionic Gonadotropin—or hCG.
-This hormone can be found in your urine early on in the pregnancy and is the ultimate sign that you are, in fact, pregnant.
-For some women, their hCG levels spike immediately, but for others, it can take some time for the hormone to fully enter the urine and the bloodstream.
-Because of this, most tests will tell you to wait until a full week after your missed period to ensure you do not get a false positive.
-However, with new technology, many tests today promise they can actually tell you multiple days before your missed period.
-These tests have a higher sensitivity to detecting the hCG hormone, and they do work—sometimes.
-Even if you buy one of these tests, it’s still best to wait until at least the day after you miss your period as every women is different and not every test has the same accuracy for everyone.
+Home pregnancy tests are pretty simple.
+When pregnant, you produce a hormone called human chorionic gonadotropin (hCG).1 This hormone can be found in your urine early on in pregnancy.5,6 It is the ultimate sign that you are, in fact, pregnant.
+For some women, their hCG levels spike immediately.
+But for others, it can take time for the hormone to fully enter the urine and bloodstream.6 Because of this, most tests will tell you to wait until a full week after your missed period.
+This will ensure you do not get a false positive.2,7

 Common Early Pregnancy Signs

-- swollen breasts that are tender or sensitive to the touch
+- Swollen breasts that are tender or sensitive to the touch

-- increased fatigue
+- Increased fatigue

-- mood swings
+- Mood swings

-- light spotting
+- Light spotting (implantation bleeding)

-How to Choose a Pregnancy Test
+How To Choose a Pregnancy Test

-So, When to Take a Pregnancy Test?
+When To Take a Pregnancy Test

-What to Do Next
+What To Do Next

 So, you took the test (at the right time) and have officially found out if you have conceived this month.
 If you have — congratulations!
 The first step is to call your doctor or midwife.
 While most won’t see patients until about the six- to eight-week mark, you should still get an appointment as soon as possible.
 If you are a high-risk patient or have been on fertility treatments, you will likely see your doctor much sooner to get your blood drawn and ensure your levels are rising as they should.
 If you are met with a negative test, don’t be discouraged!
 Look into things you can do differently next time and relax as much as possible — your time will come!